-In the third trimester, pre-term labor, rupture of the membranes and bleeding can occur in an unpredictable fashion, creating an emergent risk to the mother, fetus, and aircrew.
+After 32 weeks of gestation, pre-term labor, rupture of the membranes and bleeding can occur in an unpredictable fashion, creating an emergent risk to the mother, fetus, and aircrew.
 These events introduce unacceptable risks to the safety of flight and prohibit the issuance of waivers in the third trimester.